chinapedia/wikipedia.abstract.en/Page/Zebrafish.md

 Scientific research

-Zfishchroma.jpgs, shown here mediating background adaptation, are widely studied by scientists.]]
-Zebrafish_embryos.png.[56]
+s, shown here mediating background adaptation, are widely studied by scientists.]] .[56]
 A wild-type embryo (top) is shown for comparison.
 The mutant lacks black pigment in its melanocytes because it is unable to synthesize melanin properly.]]

 _D. rerio_ is a common and useful scientific model organism for studies of vertebrate development and gene function.
 Its use as a laboratory animal was pioneered by the American molecular biologist George Streisinger and his colleagues at the University of Oregon in the 1970s and 1980s; Streisinger's zebrafish clones were among the earliest successful vertebrate clones created.[57]
 Its importance has been consolidated by successful large-scale forward genetic screens (commonly referred to as the Tübingen/Boston screens).
 The fish has a dedicated online database of genetic, genomic, and developmental information, the Zebrafish Information Network (ZFIN).
 The Zebrafish International Resource Center (ZIRC) is a genetic resource repository with 29,250 alleles available for distribution to the research community. _D. rerio_ is also one of the few fish species to have been sent into space.